Supreme Court’s Montgomery Decision: What It Means for Freight Brokers and Trucking Companies

 • Did the carrier have a conditional or unsatisfactory safety rating?

-• Were there repeated out-of-service violations?
+• Did the carrier have repeated out-of-service violations?

 The Court’s decision essentially confirms that brokers cannot rely solely on FAAAA preemption as a blanket defense.